 - Nothing is covering the HUD lens.

-- The HUD brightness setting is not too dim or too bright.
+- HUD brightness setting is not too dim or too bright.

-- The HUD is adjusted to the proper height.
+- HUD is adjusted to the proper height.

 - Polarized sunglasses are not worn.

-- The windshield and HUD lens are clean.
+- Windshield and HUD lens are clean.

 If the HUD image is not correct, contact your dealer.